 \section{Adversarial soft kNN (ASK) loss}

+In this section, we will propose a loss that will be used to design effective attacks and defenses on kNN-based deep classifiers.
 The weights of DNNs are most commonly trained using gradient descent methods.
 Such methods require a smooth (differentiable or sub-differentiable) network architecture, as a function of the DNN weights, in addition to a smooth loss function.
 However, neural nets incorporating kNN's are not differentiable as the kNN mapping is not a smooth function of its inputs.
-Smooth approximations to the kNN have been used to overcome this non-differentiability challenge \citep{plotz2018neural,sitawarin2019robustness}.
-In this section, we take a different approach that uses a simple and differentiable Adversarial Soft kNN (ASK) loss, which is a function of the kNN classifer only through the kNN distances.
-The ASK loss will be used to design effective attacks and defenses on kNN-based classifiers.
+Besides overcoming the non-differentiability challenge, we also hope the attack can work well when the kNN implementation layers and $K$ of the kNN-DNN hybrid system are unknown to attackers, i.e., under our gray-box setting.
+As for the defense, it needs to be effective in facing kNN-based attacks on deep classifiers.
+Spurred by these challenges, our design of the loss function is guided by three principles: \textbf{(1)} The loss should provide a differentiable surrogate of the expected kNN classification error, and thus makes it easy to evaluate its robustness. \textbf{(2)} The loss should enable attack power transfer across layers and various choices of $K$ in our gray-box setting (without knowing the exact layers of implementing kNN and exact $K$). \textbf{(3)} The loss needs to improve model robustness against different attacks on hidden layers.